laroche/tastyworks-pnl/README.md

 or if credit is paid back (negative cash balance).
 They are also tax free for dividends, credit payments and sold options as well as account fees.

+The summary output lists all assets at the end of each year. 'account-usd' contains a FIFO list of all USD buys and the conversion price for Euro.
+This entry might be very long and look complicated.
+You might want to ignore this line.

 The option __--debug-fifo__ gives details on the FIFO workings.
 Be aware that pnl data is the cummulative sum, not the real local change.
 (Bug in the output!)